Don't Miss in Puerto Vallarta

-The Malecon, the restored walkway that rings the bay -- occasionally waves crash against the rocks so hard that plumes of salt water rain down on passersby -- is known for its sculptures, including a 9-foot-tall bronze sea horse.
+Malecon: The restored walkway that rings the bay -- occasionally waves crash against the rocks so hard that plumes of salt water rain down on passersby -- is known for its sculptures, including a 9-foot-tall bronze sea horse.
 The original was knocked into the bay by Hurricane Kenna in 2002; the one there now is a replica created by artist Rafael Zamarippa.
 Two other sculptures of note are the whimsical high-backed chairs ("La Rotunda del Mar") by renowned Guadalajara artist Alejandro Colunga and "In Search of Reason" -- a tall ladder being climbed by two children, reaching down to a mother figure below -- by Sergio Bustamante.
 Opposite the main square is The Friendship Fountain, featuring three playful dolphins, created by California sculptor James Bottoms.

-Rio Cuale Flea Market, a two-story market filled with vendor stalls, is an ideal place to test your bargaining skills.
+Rio Cuale Flea Market: This two-story market filled with vendor stalls is an ideal place to test your bargaining skills.
 You'll find leather goods, woven goods, pottery and silver (which used to be a good value in Mexico but is now a tourist's black hole).
 Try to shop just before you head back to the Marina Vallarta and your ship; that's when you can get the best bargains, up to 60 percent off the original asking price.
 Before that, go for a walk along the river and especially visit the island in the middle, which is shady, cool and colorful.
 (El Centro, by the river)

 Vallarta Food Tours: As many ships depart the port late in the evening, you'll have time to enjoy a meal -- or two.
 Better yet, walk through the city with Vallarta Food Tours.
 The three-hour day tour takes you to several taco stands, a tortilla factory, a candy factory and a cevicheria.
-(Av Mexico 1193, 5 de Diciembre; 322-222-6117)
+(Avenue Mexico 1193, 5 de Diciembre; 322-222-6117)